 Christian missionary John Allen Chau, killed by the people he wanted to share the Gospel with

 John Allen Chau was your typical adventurous 26-years old.
 A doctor’s son, he majored in sports medicine at Oral Roberts University in 2014 and joined All Nations, a missionary group based in Kansas City.
 He was a gentle person, but beneath was a fiery young man with a heart that burns for unreached groups.

 “You could see that every decision he has made, every step he has taken since then, was driven by his desire to be among the North Sentinelese people,” said Mary Ho, AN’s International Leader.
 John wanted to live in Sentinel Island and learn their language.

 → Learn how to share the Gospel through Gift of God Gospel card.

 An Adventure for the Gospel

 Chau spent years planning to travel illegally to the remote North Sentinel Island in India.
-The Islanders were known for their violent resistance to foreigners; John knew the risk.
+The Islanders are known for their violent resistance to foreigners; John knew the risk.
 He even avoided romance because it might interfere with his mission.

-Although he arrived as a tourist, he was technically an unregistered traveling missionary because VISA was difficult to get in this part of India.
+Although he arrived as a tourist, he was technically an unregistered traveling missionary because VISA was challenging to get in this part of India.

 He paid fishers to take him by boat to the island at night so that police patrols wouldn’t notice him.
 At dawn, John approached the tribe and faced with bows and arrows.
 “My name is John, I love you, and Jesus loves you,” he shouted as he moved away from the imminent threat.